Size ranking: 86th

 Origin: One of the 48 Greek constellations listed by Ptolemy in the Almagest

 Greek name: Ὀϊστός (Oistos)

-Sagitta is the third-smallest constellation in the sky, and has no stars brighter than fourth magnitude, but it was well-known to the Greeks and was among the 48 constellations listed by Ptolemy in the Almagest.
+Sagitta, the third-smallest constellation in the sky, has no stars brighter than fourth magnitude, but it was well-known to the Greeks and was among the 48 constellations listed by Ptolemy in the Almagest.
 Aratus described it as ‘alone, without a bow’ since there is no sign of the archer who might have shot it.